Lee-W/main-blog/content/pages/about-me.md

 *X-Village* is an experimental education program aiming to equip students not major in computer science with computational thinking and to enhance future cooperation between computer science and other areas.

-I was the executor of the program and the leader of the teaching assistant team.
-Besides, I designed a half-day exercise for *Data Structure* and lectured a four-hour web backend course for *Web Programming, Database/Cloud Computing*.
+I was the program executor and the leader of the teaching assistant team.
+I also designed a half-day exercise for *Data Structure* and lectured a four-hour web backend course for *Web Programming, Database/Cloud Computing*.

 * [Website](https://sites.google.com/view/x-village/home?authuser=0)
 * [Facebook Fan Page](https://www.facebook.com/X-Village-423736361424301/)